 Diving with crocodiles

 Saltwater crocodiles are the largest living reptile in the world.

-They are a formidable apex ‘ambush’ predator and a supreme hypercarnivorous beast, eating anything from fish, reptiles, crustaceans, birds and mammals, including humans.
+They are a formidable apex ‘ambush’ predator and a supreme hyper carnivorous beast, eating anything from fish, reptiles, crustaceans, birds and mammals, including humans.

-There are an estimated 100,000-200,000 ‘salties’ in Australia, mainly in the waterways of the NT, QLD and WA.
+There are an estimated 100,000 to 200,000 ‘salties’ in Australia, mainly in the waterways of the NT, QLD and WA.

 There in the heart of downtown Darwin was an experience to bring the wildlife of the Top End to your doorstep.

-Amongst offered attractions such as the world’s largest display of Australian reptiles, a ‘fishing for crocs’ platform, a ‘swim with the crocs’ pool and a 200,000 litre freshwater aquarium with daily ”barra feeding, was the penultimate thrill…
+Amongst offered attractions such as the world’s largest display of Australian reptiles, a ‘fishing for crocs’ platform, a ‘swim with the crocs’ pool and a 200,000-litre freshwater aquarium with daily ”barra feeding, was the penultimate thrill…

 In the Cage of Death

 It has a great ring to it, hasn’t it?
 You just about want to sell your kids and mortgage the house to do this one – or maybe not!

-Even at a cost of $165 per person, for 30 minutes of the biggest underwater thrill you could ever think of.
+Even at a cost of $165 per person, for 30 minutes of the biggest underwater thrill, you could ever think of.
 But despite running it 12 times a day, we were unlucky.

 So what could we do instead?
-Gate crash someone else’s thrill of a life time experience of course!
+Gate crash someone else’s thrill of a lifetime experience of course!
 Enter Jan (Jnr) and father Jan (Snr) Machotka from Adelaide who had both decided to test their metal at the Croc Cove’s Cage of Death.

 They allowed us to film the event, maybe just in case anything were to happen we would have the record for the insurance company.
 Only joking guys, don’t panic!

 The experience is well controlled.
 The ‘cage’ is a very thick acrylic cylinder which is then suspended from a crane attached to a monorail.

 They rotate the experience from tank to tank so all the crocs have a go, so’s to speak.

 Some of the crocodiles are quite old and one or two have lost limbs from old fights in the wild, so they are at the Cove now to live out their lives in comfort without other crocs attacking them.